CDFER/ltr303-light/README.md

 ## Features
 - use multiple I2C Busses
-- option to auto adjust gain setting in flight
+- option to auto-adjust the gain setting in flight
 - doxygen comments for all public functions
 - returns error codes
 - isConnected() function

 ## Warnings
 - not all functions are implemented
-- not compatible with other ltr303 arduino libraries
+- not compatible with other ltr303 Arduino libraries
 - only tested with the esp32
 - under development (as of March 2023)